UVADS/DS-3001/README.md

 On any given week, the course will require reviewing short video lectures and completing readings prior to coming to class.
 These lectures and readings will then be implemented in the lab portion of the course which will be conducted during the scheduled class period.
 Lab sessions will include a variety of activities but mostly be centered on team-oriented coding assignments.
 Students can also use lab sessions to work on mid-term and final projects when needed.

-    Ethical data scientist reflection (0%, 10% to the lab, 5% to the final) – Based on in-class discussion and readings students will write a personal reflection of how ethics and data science interact and how we all can think about these concerns moving forward.
+    Ethical data scientist reflection (10%) – Based on in-class discussion and readings students will write a personal reflection of how ethics and data science interact and how we all can think about these concerns moving forward.
 This is critical to the work of a data scientist as the models we build have the potential to impact the lives of thousands of people so we must use caution and constraint whenever possible.

-    Quizzes (0% 5% to the lab, 10% to the final) – Short occasional (5 or 6) quizzes, will be auto-graded, so you will get instant feedback.
+    Quizzes (15%) – Short occasional (5 or 6) quizzes, will be auto-graded, so you will get instant feedback.
 In order to ensure we are all meeting the learning objectives from week to week short quizzes will be given.
 You will be allowed as many chances to complete the quiz as needed and they will be open note however students are to work independently.